ADMISSION AND REGISTRATION PROCEDURES

 Students who register but fail to pay their fees on time will be fined according to a sliding scale at the rate of 5% per week of the normal (i.e. non-discounted) course fees.
 Continued failure to pay will result in the student being barred from attending classes for that term.

-For the students' own benefit, there are restrictions on changing courses during the term.
+For their own benefit, students are restricted in their ability to change courses during the term.

 ∑ Courses may be added during the first seven days of instruction.